circlefin/malachite/README.md

 #### Design
 Key [design decisions][announcement] in Malachite are heavily inspired from lessons and experiences of maintaining CometBFT throughout the years.
-We addressed in Malachite numerous points of technical debt in the design of consensus engines, to obtain a lean, flexible, and reliable solution.
+Malachite addresses numerous points of technical debt in the design of consensus engines, resulting in a lean, flexible, and reliable solution that performs at the highest level.

 #### Reliability and Performance
 Parts of Malachite were co-designed with their formal specification and model checking, notably for the Tendermint algorithm, which improved the confidence and reliability of this core library.